IVSoftware/data-template-binding-to-group-parent/readme.md

 # Bind to group header

-I read your code carefully and tried to make a minimal sample that still follows the essence of what you're doing.
+I read your code carefully and tried to make a minimal sample that still follows the essence of what it does.
 The `CheckBox` is my "expander" and the group members are shown or hidded by virtue of a binding for the `IsVisible` property on the `TappableStack`.

 ![states]()